haseeb860/javascript-stopwatch/README.md

 # javascript-stopwatch
-I developed this project using javascript
+I am developed this project using javascript.